akinich/farm2-app-fast-api/docs/biofloc/README.md

 ## License

-Part of the Farm Management System
+Part of the Farm ERP
 © 2025 All rights reserved